Amr Warda

-Amr Medhat Mohsen Warda (عمرو مدحت محسن وردة; born 17 September 1993) is an Egyptian professional footballer who plays as a forward for Greek Super League club AEL.
+Amr Medhat Mohsen Warda (عمرو مدحت محسن وردة; born 17 September 1993) is an Egyptian professional footballer who plays as a forward.

 Club career

 Panetolikos

 On 22 August 2015, Warda signed a three-year contract with Panetolikos on a free transfer from Al Ahly.
 Panetolikos winger Amr Warda is happy to be rewarded for the Best Goal of the second matchday in the Super League Greece.
 "I'm very happy that fans voted my goal as the best.
 I'll try to do my best for me and my team.
 This goal was important not only for me but for my team too.
 We proved to be a good team.
 From my first day in Panetolikos everyone treated me nice.
 We co-operate and try for the best", Warda said.
 On 20 December 2015, he scored the first goal in a 2–0 crucial home win against Iraklis and was named man of the match.

 On 11 September 2016, he scored his first goal for the 2016–17 season in a 2–1 away loss against PAOK.
 A week later, he scored in a 0–2 away win against rivals Atromitos.
 On 6 November 2016, he scored the first goal in a 2–1 home win against AEL.